racker/cbu-rse/README.md

 ## Dependencies

-Python is the only system-level dependency.
+Python 3 is the only system-level dependency.
 All others are brought in via pip during installation.
 See `setup.py` for the complete list.
-Currently only Python 2.7 is supported.

 RSE relies on `memcached` (for auth token verification) and `mongodb` (for event storage).

 We suggest `gunicorn` as a WSGI server.
+The WSGI application path is `rse.wsgi:app`.
 RSE is capable of self-running, but it's not recommended in production.
+If you do need to self-run it, `rse --help` will list the available options.

 `nginx` or a similar web server should run in front.
 There's a sample configuration under `docker/nginx.rse.conf`.